 Wednesday General Admission: Pay-what-you-wish donation.

 Recommended donation is $15 per person.
 Donations support caring for the animals.
 There are more than 265 acres to explore at the Bronx Zoo and over 10,000 animals.

-Founded in 1971, The Bronx Museum of the Arts is a contemporary art museum that connects diverse audiences of the Bronx and New York City through resonant exhibitions, public programming, educational offerings, and a collection of artworks by artists of African, Asian and Latin American ancestry reflecting the dynamic communities of the Borough.
+Founded in 1971, the BxMA is a contemporary art museum that connects diverse audiences of the Bronx and New York City through resonant exhibitions, public programming, educational offerings, and a collection of artworks by artists of African, Asian and Latin American ancestry reflecting the dynamic communities of the Borough.